Rara Lake: Transport

+Rara Lake does not have connection to the national road network and can only be reached from the nearest town Jumla by trekking.
+From Nepalgunj there is two ways to reach the lake, one is by following the salt route to Humla and another following a number of trails through Dolpo region.
+The nearest airports are Talcha Airport in Mugu and Jumla Airport in Jumla.
+A public bus also runs from Surkhet to Mugu District headquarter Gamgadhi.

 Environmental issues

 Due to over-grazing and defecation, the national park conservation officers are facing a challenge to preserve the lake.
 Local people are found cutting timber wood and fuel wood, which is a problem for conservation of Rara.
 Also during festivals visitors and local people produce a lot of wastage causing water pollution.
-Rara has the potential of becoming the next major place for tourists to visit.
-During 1997–1998, the number of tourists visiting to this place was found to be 560, but in 2007 it decreased to 87 individuals.